 - Does the contractor have an occupational therapist who can assist with the overall independent living strategy?

 Accessible, affordable housing and knowing your rights as a renter may all become concerns for people with MS as the disease imposes mobility and other challenges.
 The financial impact of MS may make it difficult to keep up with mortgage or rent payments or cover the cost of significant home modifications such as installing a ramp or building an accessible bathroom.
 Or, you may be concerned about housing discrimination because of your disability.
-The following resources are available to help you navigate the complexities of accessible, affordable housing.
+The resources found on our housing page are available to help you navigate the complexities of accessible, affordable housing.

 Ramps and stair lifts